lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If the action is blocked, then any card played to perform the action is burned and the block is resolved with these two simultaneous consequences: the blocking minion is locked and enters combat with the acting minion (see [Combat](#combat)).
 If an effect ends the action before the block resolution or one of these two consequences (such as entering combat), neither consequence occurs.
-The effects of the action do not take place when the action is blocked.
+The effects of the action do not take place when the action is blocked and its cost is not paid.
-Note that the action’s cost, if any, is only paid if the action succeeds; the cost is not paid if the action is blocked.
-The costs of action modifiers and reaction cards are always paid when the cards are played, regardless of the success of the action.

 ### Politics